 Michell Chresfield

 junior Breen-Phillips

-"No speaka

-English [Coors
+"No speaka English [Coors Light].'

-Light]."

 Walter Machnicki

+senior Keenan

+"K-Fed [Nationwide Insurance]."

+Levente Borvak

 grad student off campus

-Levente Borvak

-"K-Fed [Nationwide Insurance]."

-senior

-Keenan

-"The Budweiser smack greeting."
+"The Budweiser smack

+greeting."

 CHRISTIAN SAGARDIA/The Observe The New Orleans Jazz Orchestra (NOJO) plays at the DeBartolo Performing Arts Center Saturday night.
 The show, called "New Orleans: Then and Now," was directed by trumpeter Irvin Mayfield, center.
-OFFBEAT Competitive eater downs a record 182 wings the finals.

-PHILADELPHIA Professional competitive Chestnut eater Joey devoured a record 182 chicken wings to win his second consecutive Wing Bowl, a gut-busting annual event that draws thousands of revelers to the city's sports complex in the pre-dawn hours. pros who also advanced to "I love to eat," said Chestnut, 23, of San Jose, Calif.
+OFFBEAT Competitive eater downs a record 182 wings PHILADELPHIA Professional competitive Chestnut eater Joey devoured a record 182 chicken wings to win his second consecutive Wing Bowl, a gut-busting annual event that draws thousands of revelers to the city's sports complex in the pre-dawn hours.
+Chestnut, surrounded by buxom "Wingettes," had a crown adorned with tiny rubber chickens placed atop his head Friday as his winning total was announced.
+He also won a 2007 Suzuki Grand Vitara for out-eating his competitors - including a pair of pros who also advanced to the finals.
+"I love to eat," said Chestnut, 23, of San Jose, Calif.
 "Today I was swallowing wings, swallowing bones, whatever it took."
-Wookiee impersonator arrested in California LOS ANGELES - A man dressed as Chewbacca was Lt.
+Wookiee impersonator arrested in California LOS ANGELES - A man dressed as Chewbacca was arrested after police said the street performer head-butted a tour guide operator in front of Grauman's Chinese Theatre in Hollywood.
+Frederick Evan Young, 44, of Los Angeles was booked Thursday for investigation of misdemeanor battery, police Lt.
 Paul Vernon said.
 Police said the 6-foot-4 street performer was seen arguing with a tour guide who had expressed concern the Star Wars wookiee impersonator was "harassing and touching tourists" in violation of city law.
-Security guards escorted Young off theater property, but he decided to strike back IN BRIEF As part of the Notre Dame Literary Festival, poet Lolita Hernandez will read today at 10:30 a.m. in Room 210 of McKenna Hall and at 8 p.m. in the LaFortune Ballroom.
-The Higgins Labor Research Center presents the film "The Take" today at 4:30 p.m., followed by a lecture by Julia Lopez, a visiting fellow with the Nanovic Institute.
-Both the film and lecture will take place in Hesburgh the Center Auditorium.
+Security guards escorted Young off theater property, but he decided to strike back and head-butted the tour guide, Vernon said.
+"The lesson here is you can have the force with you," Vernon said.
+"You just can't use illegal force."
+Information compiled from the Associated Press.
+IN BRIEF As part of the Notre Dame Literary Festival, poet Lolita Hernandez will read today at 10:30 a.m. in Room 210 of McKenna Hall and at 8 p.m. in the LaFortune Ballroom The Higgins Labor Research Center presents the film "The Take" today at 4:30 p.m., followed by a lecture by Julia Lopez, a visiting fellow with the Nanovic Institute.
+Both the film and lecture will take place in Hesburgh Center Auditorium.
 Visiting professor of political science Alejandro Poiré will give a lecture entitled "Does Public Funding of Political Parties Improve Governance?
 Evidence from Mexico's States" Tuesday at 12:30 p.m. in the Hesburgh Center, Room C-103.
-Samuel Gregg, director of Research at the Acton Institute for the Study of Religion and Liberty, will give a lecture enti-"Beyond tled Legal Compliance: The Moral Life & Business" Tuesday at 6 p.m. in the Jordan Auditorium at the Mendoza College of Business.
+Samuel Gregg, director of Research at the Acton Institute for the Study of Religion and Liberty, will give a lecture enti-"Beyond Compliance: The Moral Life & Business" Tuesday at 6 p.m. in the Jordan Auditorium at the Mendoza College of Business.
 As part of the Notre Dame Literary Festival, former poet laureate of Queens, New York Hal Sirowitz will read Tuesday at 8 p.m. in the Oak Room at South Dining Hall.
-As part of the Notre Dame Literary Festival, essayist and Emily Hennessy freshman Lyons "The ones with the crabs [Budweiser]."
-6:41: The game truly begins Fowler Contact Ken atkfowler1@nd.edu.
+As part of the Notre Dame Literary Festival, essayist and humorist David Rakoff will speak Wednesday at 8 p.m. in the LaFortune Ballroom.
+To submit information to be included in this section of The Observer, e-mail detailed information about an event to obsnews@nd.edu.
+LOCAL WEATHER